List of Once Upon a Time characters: Jiminy Cricket

-Jiminy Cricket/Dr. Archibald Hopper (seasons 1–4, 6–7), portrayed by Raphael Sbarge, Morgan Roff, and Adam Young, is the son of con artists who desires to live an honest life but is too weak-willed to leave his family.
+Jiminy Cricket/Dr. Archibald Hopper (seasons 1–4, 6–7), portrayed by Raphael Sbarge (adult) and Adam Young (young), is the son of con artists who desires to live an honest life but is too weak-willed to leave his family.
 In the Enchanted Forest, after accidentally turning a couple into puppets, Jiminy gains the help of the Blue Fairy to make amends with the couple's son, Geppetto.
 The Blue Fairy turns him into a cricket and he serves as Geppetto's conscience.
 After the curse is cast, he becomes Dr. Archibald Hopper, Storybrooke's psychotherapist.
 He also owns a dalmatian dog named Pongo.
 After the curse breaks, he is reunited with his former friends.
 He later officiates Emma and Killian's wedding.